 Eventually Selina was discovered alive and this would re-launch her on-going series.
 Selina now teams up with the runaway Holly and Slam Bradley to protect the East side of Gotham.
 During the Hush storyline, Catwoman works with Batman together and they began a romantic relationship.
 Batman would reveal his alter-ego Bruce Wayne to Selina.
 However, Batman quickly broke off their relationship when he suspects that this was all a manipulation from Hush.

 Catwoman has seemed to be reformed and truly loves Batman.
 Selina soon discovers that she is reformed because Zatanna had mind-wiped her with some other JLA members.
-Selina throws Zatanna out of a window when she discovers the truth.
+When Selina discovers the truth, she duct-tapes Zatanna mouth shut and throws her out of a window.
 Later Selina is faced with the decision to kill a criminal.
 The criminal was the Black Mask, he had threatened to kill the people Selina cares for.
 Selina quickly kills Black Mask by shooting him in the head.

 One Year Later